hashicorp/terraform-provider-aws/website/docs/r/docdb_event_subscription.html.markdown

 * `sns_topic` - (Required) The SNS topic to send events to.
 * `source_ids` - (Optional) A list of identifiers of the event sources for which events will be returned.
 If not specified, then all sources are included in the response.
 If specified, a source_type must also be specified.
 * `source_type` - (Optional) The type of source that will be generating the events.
 Valid options are `db-instance`, `db-cluster`, `db-parameter-group`, `db-security-group`,` db-cluster-snapshot`.
 If not set, all sources will be subscribed to.
 * `event_categories` - (Optional) A list of event categories for a SourceType that you want to subscribe to.
-See http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.html or run `aws rds describe-event-categories`.
+See http://docs.aws.amazon.com/AmazonDocDB/latest/UserGuide/USER_Events.html or run `aws docdb describe-event-categories`.
 * `enabled` - (Optional) A boolean flag to enable/disable the subscription.
 Defaults to true.
 * `tags` - (Optional) A map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.